-Police protection is provided by the City of Suisun City Police Department, which is located in the planning area adjacent to City Hall.
-The Suisun City police department currently has no plans to upgrade or reconstruct the police station or the Burdick Center substation outside the planning area.
+Police protection is provided by the City of Suisun City Police Department, which is located in the Planning Area adjacent to City Hall.
+The Suisun City police department currently has no plans to upgrade or reconstruct the police station or the Burdick Center substation outside the Planning Area.
+However, there may be opportunities during implementation of the Specific Plan to use technology within the WDSP Area to enhance security through, for example, Bluetooth access for security communication or though installation of emergency call boxes.

-Fire protection is provided by the City of Suisun City Fire Department, which provide fire protection services in the incorporated area of the City.
+Fire protection is provided by the City of Suisun City Fire Department, which provides fire protection services in the incorporated area of the City.
 The department has one fire station at 621 Pintail Drive.
-The Suisun City Fire Department has considered alternative location/s to better serve residents and address citywide goals to respond to 90 percent of all call within five minutes.
+The Suisun City Fire Department has considered alternative location/s to better serve residents and address citywide goals to respond to 90 percent of all calls within five minutes.